 In this article

-It offers both guidance regarding alcohol consumption and a network of peer support for people interested in changing their drinking behavior.
+Moderation Management (MM) is an alcohol consumption management program.
+It offers guidance regarding alcohol consumption and a peer support network for people interested in changing their drinking behavior.

 The goal is to help members find balance and moderation in all areas of their life, including alcohol consumption.

 Moderation guidelines are not intended to encourage non-drinkers to drink one or two drinkers per day.
-Instead, they are meant to say “if you drink, don’t drink more than this.”
+Instead, they are meant to say, “if you drink, don’t drink more than this.”

 Moderation Management is a nine-step program.
-It promotes abstinence for the first 30 days of the program.
-After that, it encourages moderation.
-Members can choose to abstain from alcohol or set limits based on their personal needs and desires.
+It promotes abstinence for the first 30 days of the program, followed by practicing moderate drinking.

-MM members follow nine-steps, including:
+MM members follow these nine steps:

 Moderate Drinking (MD) and Moderation Management (MM) are similar programs.

 Some people use both programs.
 Both programs offer support and guidance for heavy drinkers who do not have alcohol use disorder.
 The goal is to help people reduce their alcohol consumption before it becomes a problem.

 Moderate Drinking (MD) is a confidential program that helps people achieve and maintain moderation.
 The program is a behavioral self-control training program for people who want to stop drinking alcohol.
 It includes four elements: